 If you plan to do a lot of indoor cycling and races on Zwift, you should consider getting a bike trainer for Zwift.
 You will get a much better riding experience because indoor cycling apps can adjust the trainer’s resistance based on the terrain.

-But, the downside is that if you don’t have a power meter, you won’t have any power source for your outside rides.
+However, the downside is that without a power meter, you won’t have a power source for outdoor rides.

-If you decide to invest in a power meter, you can take advantage of it outdoors and indoors, but you won’t get the interactivity element with your trainer.
+If you decide to invest in a power meter, you can use it outdoors and indoors, but you won’t have the interactivity element with your trainer.

 You also won’t be able to participate in more prestigious e-races because they often require smart trainers.